The cost of moving house

 What is the average cost of moving house?

 However, many of the services that contribute to this overall cost are based on the price of the properties you are buying and selling.
 The more expensive the properties, the higher the costs.
-If you are buying and selling detached properties in England, based on the current average cost of a detached property, you can expect the cost of moving house to almost double to £21,263.79.
-If the property you’re buying is a second home or an investment property you will also need to factor in an additional 3% stamp duty, which would increase your stamp duty costs from £2,295.15 to £11,172.24 for the average UK home.
+If you are buying and selling detached properties in the UK, you can expect the cost of moving house to rise to an average of £18,436.99.
+If the property you’re buying is a second home or an investment property you will also need to factor in an additional 3% stamp duty, which would increase your stamp duty costs from £2,295.15 to £10,053 for the average UK home.

 Cost of buying a house